COMPETITIONS AND TROPHIES

 Challenge Night Competition

-C An entry shall comprise of a maximum of three digital images depicting the challenge title.
+C. An entry shall comprise of a maximum of 3 Digital Images depicting the challenge title.

 B. An entry shall comprise of one set of 3 Prints and/or one set of 3 Digital Images.

 C. The competition will be judged by a Judge

 The AV Competition

 A. An entry shall comprise of one short AV (Audio Visual) on any subject and lasting between 3 and 5 minutes.